R3Conclave/conclave-core-sdk/docs/docs/api-changes.md

 to cover most of the use-cases when the logic inside the enclaves uses a large number of threads.
 There should be no major performance impact.

-The new path of [`signing_material.bin`](signing.md#generate-the-signing-material), which is generated when the enclave is being prepared to be signed, is
-`enclave/build/enclave/release`.
-Notice that the name of the directory `release` is no longer capitalized.
+The default path for the [`signing_material.bin`](signing.md#generate-the-signing-material) when using an external signing process has changed to be all lowercase.
+For example, previously it used to be `build/enclave/Release/signing_material.bin`, now it is `build/enclave/release/signing_material.bin`.

 ## 1.2 to 1.3